Inception-framework/debugger/README.md

     Host# rule='SUBSYSTEMS=="usb", ATTRS{idVendor}=="0403", ATTRS{idProduct}=="6010", MODE="0666"'
     Host# echo $rule > /etc/udev/rules.d/99-ft2232h.rules

+#### <a name="ProblemsBUILDROOTLD_LIBRARY_PATH"></a>You seem to have the current working directory in your LD_LIBRARY_PATH environment variable.
+This doesn't work.

+The LD_LIBRARY_PATH environment variable is a colon-separated list of directories where the system searches for C libraries when it needs them.
+This error message tells you that the LD_LIBRARY_PATH environment variable contains the current working directory (`.`) and that this is not supported by the tool that issued the message.
+If you look at the value of LD_LIBRARY_PATH:

+    Host> printenv LD_LIBRARY_PATH
+    /usr/local/lib:/usr/lib:.:/lib

+you may see that it actually contains `.`, but sometimes not:

+    Host> printenv LD_LIBRARY_PATH
+    /usr/local/lib:/usr/lib:/lib:

+which is quite surprising.
+The trailing colon, in this second example, is treated as if it were `.`.
+In the first case, simply redefine the variable without the `.` and , in the second case, remove the trailing `:`:

+    Host> export LD_LIBRARY_PATH=/usr/local/lib:/usr/lib:/lib

+#### <a name="ProblemsBUILDROOTLDPATH"></a>You seem to have the current working directory in your PATH environment variable.
+This doesn't work.

+The PATH environment variable is a colon-separated list of directories where the system searches for the commands you type.
+This error message tells you that the PATH environment variable contains the current working directory (`.`) and that this is not supported by the tool that issued the message:

+    Host> printenv PATH
+    /usr/local/sbin:/usr/local/bin:/usr/sbin:.:/usr/bin:/sbin:/bin

+Redefine the variable without the `.`:

+    Host> export PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin

+#### <a name="ProblemsUbootEvp"></a>fatal error: openssl/evp.h: No such file or directory

+U-Boot is configured in such a way that its compilation requires the openssl header files to be installed on your host.
+Either they are not or the U-Boot build system looked for them in the wrong location.
+The simplest way to fix this is to configure U-Boot such that it does not need the host openssl any more:

+    Host> cd $SAB4Z/build/uboot
+    Host> make menuconfig

+In the U-Boot configuration menus change the following options:

+    Boot images -> Enable signature verification of FIT uImages -> no Library routines -> Use RSA Library -> no

+But of course, if you absolutely need these two options, the best workaround is to install the openssl development package on your host.
+Once you did one or the other, simply relaunch the U-Boot build:

+    Host> cd $SAB4Z/build/uboot
+    Host> make -j8

 # <a name="Tips"></a>Tips and tricks

 #### <a name="TipsChangeEthAddr"></a>Change the Ethernet MAC address of the Zybo